OscarChavarro/vitral/doc/readme.txt

 Latest version of the Vitral SDK project source code is available to the public on the internet and is hosted at SourceForge.net SVN service.
-To download vitral use the following command:
+To download vitral use the following command on linux or UNIX command line:

 svn co https://vitral.svn.sourceforge.net/svnroot/vitral/vitral/trunk vitral